email: info(at)go-eu.com

 Note: Rates are simplified and may vary by specific conditions, residency, treaties, distribution type, and legal structure.

-For most EU-focused entrepreneurs, the strongest “low tax + practical” options are typically: ➔ Company setup: Bulgaria, Romania, Hungary, Serbia, Croatia, How to start a business in Bulgaria and How to start a business in Romania The right choice depends on your business model, location, and growth strategy.
+For most EU-focused entrepreneurs, the strongest “low tax + practical” options are typically: ➔ Company setup: Bulgaria, Romania, Hungary, Serbia, Croatia, How to start a business in Bulgaria and How to start a business in Romania The right business model, location, and growth strategy for your business.

 Derrick